eXtrem0us/FFF/README.md

 2. `Block`: Simply Blocks those accounts.

 This script is based on t, the Twitter CLI: https://github.com/sferik/t <br/>
-Please read the script content before runniung.<br/>
+Please read its documents from its github page in above link.<br/>

 ## Requirements:
 You should have `rubygems` and `ruby-dev` and `build-essential` packages installed on your system in order that the `gem` command works correctly.<br/> You should then install <b>t</b> by running:<br/>